 - Spaghetti with tomato sauce and a meatball or two

-- A pasta dish with some chicken and vegetables
+- Or, a pasta dish with some chicken and vegetables

-- A turkey sandwich with cheese and/or vegetables
+- Or, a turkey sandwich with cheese and/or vegetables

-Avoid having too much protein, and especially avoid high-fat foods that will weigh you down (for example, a hamburger or a large steak).
+Avoid having too much protein, and especially avoid high-fat foods that will weigh you down (for example, a cheeseburger or a large steak).

 Be sure to drink a normal amount of water with your pre-match meal.